 Clearing can be a stressful process for students, and it is clear that universities benefit more from the system as it currently stands because they can fill spaces on courses that would otherwise have been vacant for the year.
 The verdict?
 Being honest with yourself and your academic ability is the key to finding the right pathway for you.

-Find out more about the university journey by clicking here; we have a range of articles, tips and resources for you to use when it comes to planning your next steps.
+Find out more about the university journey by clicking here; we have a range of articles, tips and resources for you to use such as Top Tips On Securing Your Place if You Fall Short of the Grades.